 (Any additions or corrections are more than welcome)

-Thirdly, I’m running this on Linux Mint.
-It probably works on Ubuntu as well.
-I suppose it should work with most Debian-based Linux distributions, but I haven’t tested it.
+Thirdly, I’m mostly running this on Linux Mint or Ubuntu (depending on which PC or laptop I’m working at).
+I suppose this should also work with most other Debian-based Linux distributions, but I haven’t tested it.

 2. Linux commands list (random order)